Are Research Programs Like Polygence Worth the Money?

 Better Preparation for Internships

 We’ve written elsewhere about the value of both research experience and internships.
 Employers increasingly show they value these kinds of experiences in job applicants.
 According to a 2023 report from American Association of Colleges and Universities (AACU), 56% of employers responded that they would be “much more likely” to consider a job candidate who conducted research alongside a faculty member during their undergraduate studies.
-While that number was even for internships (70%), it’s also clear that research experiences make applicants stronger for any professional opportunity, including internships themselves.
+While that number was even higher for internships (70%), it’s also clear that research experiences make applicants stronger for any professional opportunity, including internships themselves.

 Take Ishaan, now a sophomore at the University of Illinois Urbana-Champaign majoring in Computer Science and Geography & Geographic Information Science.
 His Polygence project explored the relationship between COVID-19 outcomes, pollution, and mobility in New Delhi with his mentor, an MS Candidate in Nutritional Epidemiology and Data Science at Tufts University.